Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose Groq if you prioritize developers needing fastest possible ai inference at low cost.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose Groq if your daily work is mostly Developers needing fastest possible AI inference at low cost.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 DeepSeek